Signed in as:

 The only thing I love more than truffle butter and the burnt ends of a pork butt are words.
 Long before I became a chef, I was (and am) a writer and food is my love language.

 Appalachian cuisine is more than just food.
-I's a testament to a way of life, a connection to the land, and a celebration of resourcefulness.
-By exploring these reci
+It's a testament to a way of life, a connection to the land, and a celebration of resourcefulness.
+By exploring these rec

 The only thing I love more than truffle butter and the burnt ends of a pork butt are words.
 Long before I became a chef, I was (and am) a writer and food is my love language.

-So, whether you're a seasoned cook looking for new inspiration, curious about what, exactly, is Appalachian cuisine, or a foodie looking to experience contemporary Appalachian food in a unique setting (check out the Midnight Runner's Supper Club), I invite you to come sit at my table, listen to some tall tales, and eat with me!
+So, whether you're a seasoned cook looking for new inspiration, curious about what, exactly, is Appalachian cuisine, or a foodie looking for an unusual Appalachian culinary experience or true farm to table meal, (check out the Midnight Runner's Supper Club), I invite you to come sit at my table, listen to some tall tales, and eat with me!

 Seasonality and sustainability

-I probably grew several ingredients listed in my recipes and if I didn't grow them, they were sustainably harvested or bought from local growers and ranchers and are almost always in season.
-You can find a list of my favorite producers here.
+I probably grew several ingredients listed in my recipes and if I didn't grow them, they were sustainably harvested or bought from local growers and ranchers and are almost always in season for a truly farm to table Appalachian culinary experience.

 Accessibility

-While the recipes featured on this site might have some
+While the recipes featured on this site or at the

 Seasonality and sustainability

-I probably grew several ingredients listed in my recipes and if I didn't grow them, they were sustainably harvested or bought from local growers and ranchers and are almost always in season.
-You can find a list of my favorite producers here.
+I probably grew several ingredients listed in my recipes and if I didn't grow them, they were sustainably harvested or bought from local growers and ranchers and are almost always in season for a truly farm to table Appalachian culinary experience.

 Accessibility

-While the recipes featured on this site might have some technical aspects, they are well within your reach as a home cook because I believe that food should be an equalizer, not elitist.
+While the recipes featured on this site or at the supper club might have some technical aspects, they are well within your reach as a home cook because I believe that food should be an equalizer, not elitist.

 Surprise